Care Guides > Care Inspectorate Reports Explained | What is the Care Inspectorate?

 Where they find improvement is needed, the Care Inspectorate will then support services to make positive changes.

 The English equivalent of the Care Inspectorate is the Care Quality Commission (CQC).
-Similar, the Welsh equivalent is the Care Inspectorate Wales.
+Similarly, the Welsh equivalent is the Care Inspectorate Wales.

 Care Inspectorate Reports